SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 ## Preparation - In person workshop

-* Different coloured sticky notes
+* Different colored sticky notes
 * Marker pens
 * Long roll of paper or
 * Wide white-board or